felixwalberg/Solar-Cell-Testing/README.md

     * A few timeseries folders have different file extensions and can't be read by pandas (docx)
 * Can we keep track of progress on a GitHub?

+### Future Questions
+* How do we connect the previous scanner data and metadata entries to each other?